 Hacker-Waels (Siddiqi's side-kick and solicitor friend) was a director of Top Cat Research

 (Siddiqi's side-kick and solicitor friend) was a director of Top Cat Research Ltd and both Tariq Siddiqi and Ms Sophie Hacker-Waels were shareholders in the company.
 They were therefore soliciting funds to line their own pockets.
-The last set of accounts year ending 30 April 2013 were signed by Hacker-Waels and showed a loss of £5,755.
+The last set of accounts year ending 30 April 2013 were signed by Ms Hacker-Waels and showed a loss of £5,755.
 See link.
 The company was dissolved on 21 October 2014, but if there are any potential investors out there who would like to invest in a "rodent pregnancy testing kit", then do contact Mr Tariq Siddiqi for further information.

 TARIQ SIDDIQI AND THE CASE OF THE MISSING £1.8M